TheComputerizer/Dimension-Hopper-Tweaks/README.md

 # Dimension-Hopper-Tweaks
-A collection of tweaks and addons for Dimension Hopps
+A collection of tweaks and addons for Dimension Hopper